telekom-mms/sectpmctl/README.md

 __EOT
 chmod +x install_tpm.sh
 ./install_tpm.sh
+rm install_tpm.sh

 # STORE THE PRINTED RECOVERY KEY NOW!!!
 # SCROLL UP A BIT IF IT GET'S OUT OF SIGHT!!!

 # Reboot to test the installation
 sudo reboot

+# If the BIOS won't boot sectpmctl or shows "Secure Boot violation",
+# please try to select sectpmctl from the BIOS boot menu (F12, ESC).
+# If that works, but the system won't boot automatically, enter the BIOS
+# and try to modify the boot order.
+Maybe another hard disk has priority.
+# If you can't find sectpmctl, try all boot entries.
 ```

 The 'sectpmctl tpm install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without